-Plaintiffs in [unfair competition] cases generally had to demonstrate that the defendant acted with fraudulent intent, while courts would presume fraud in technical trademark infringement cases.
-128
+Plaintiffs in [unfair competition] cases generally had to demonstrate that the defendant acted with fraudulent intent, while courts would presume fraud in technical trademark infringement cases.144

 Thus, both trademark infringement and unfair competition were originally rooted in a theory of deliberate deception.
 But what happened is that over time, courts and Congress broadened trademark law in two ways.
 First, they expanded the category of protectable trademarks from arbitrary and fanciful marks to include also suggestive and descriptive marks.
-But because use of a descriptive mark is not per se wrongful or fraudulent - perhaps the defendant is using the term honestly to describe its own products - the courts shifted to a likelihood-of-confusion analysis.
+But because use of a descriptive mark is not per se wrongful or 144.
+Margreth Barrett, Finding Trademark Use: The Historical Foundation for Limiting Infringement Liability to Uses 'In the Manner of a Mark', 43 WAKE FOREST L. REV. 893 (2008). fraudulent - perhaps the defendant is using the term honestly to describe its own products - the courts shifted to a likelihood-of-confusion analysis.